cockroachdb/docs/v22.1/demo-fault-tolerance-and-recovery.md

 ## Step 4.
 Check the workload

-Initially, the workload creates a new database called `ycsb`, creates a `usertable` table in that database, and inserts a bunch of rows into the table.
+Initially, the workload creates a new database called `ycsb`, creates the table `public.usertable` in that database, and inserts rows into the table.
 Soon, the load generator starts executing approximately 95% reads and 5% writes.

 1. Go to the DB Console at <a href="http://localhost:8080" data-proofer-ignore>http://localhost:8080</a>.